 You definitely don’t want your resume to be hard to read and understand.
 Format it properly and avoid spelling and grammar mistakes as these are easy to make and they can cause a lot of problems and misunderstanding.

 Check out online templates for writing resumes and adjust to your needs, there are also many sites that help with grammar and online writing, and you can even hire a company to write the resume for you, but that’s probably not necessary.
-Here’s a great app to help you write your perfect resume!

 Include information on his training as well, most importantly toilet training, but also how your pet behaves when out and about in the community.
 Remember the landlord will be concerned about his or her property.
 So make sure your landlord knows that your pet is fully toilet trained, does not bark or chew up the place when left alone.
 Any training that has been undertaken should be mentioned as well.